ducmtran-commit/WebSocket/README.md

 npm start
 ```

-Open `http://localhost:3000` in two tabs/windows to test multi-user interaction.
+Open `http://localhost:3000` in two browser tabs/windows to test collaboration.

-## Deploy On Render
+## Deploy To Render (Exact Steps)

-1. Push this project to GitHub
+1. Push this repo to GitHub.
+2. In Render, click **New +** -> **Blueprint**.
+3. Select your GitHub repo.
+4. Render auto-detects `render.yaml` and creates the service.
+5. Wait for deploy to finish, then open your app URL (`https://...onrender.com`).
+6. Share that URL with classmates so they can join.

+## If Blueprint Is Not Available

-2. Create a new **Web Service** on Render
+Create a **Web Service** manually with:
-3. Set commands:

 - Build Command: `npm install`
 - Start Command: `npm start`
-4. Deploy and open the generated Render URL
+- Environment: `Node`

+Optional env vars:

+- `NODE_ENV=production`
+- `NODE_VERSION=18`

-## Suggested Submission Text
+## Submission Text (Example)

-I built Grid Arena using Node.js, Express, and the `ws` WebSocket library.
-The server keeps a shared multiplayer state and broadcasts updates so all connected clients see movement, chat, and score changes instantly.
-The app demonstrates real-time multi-user interaction by letting players move on the same grid and tag each other for points.
+I built Co-op Pixel Board using Node.js, Express, and the `ws` WebSocket library.
+The server manages a shared pixel grid and broadcasts updates in real time so everyone can draw on the same board together.
+The app supports drawing, erasing, zooming, and chat, and is deployed on Render for public multi-user access.